 Initiatives we work on encourage & support digital inclusiveness; so that all community members can benefit from digital & internet technologies.

-Digital IQ is adapt at delivering training & digital program models incorporating regional 'face to face' engagement.
+Digital IQ is adept at delivering training & digital program models incorporating regional 'face to face' engagement.
 A key point of differentiation for Digital IQ is capacity for regional mobility.

-Our foundation philosophy - "To make good things happen in the regions, you need good people in the region - people with the right attitude, knowledge & skills on the ground, within the regions, serving the needs of the region"
+Our foundation philosophy - "To make good things happen in the regions, you need good people in the region - people with the right attitude, knowledge & skills on the ground, serving the needs of communities, groups & individuals"

 Visionary community leaders could see opportunities to explore new business models & modes of service delivery, that could tackle the tyranny of distance, provide new forms of community services, health innovations & connectivity.